Carmenloww/Kickstarter-Analysis/README.md

 - What are some other possible tables and/or graphs that we could create?

-We could create additional tables such as to obtain information
+We could create additional tables to obtain more in-depth information on where in the country did the campaign took place for more accurate data.